troglobit/troglobit.github.io/content/howto/howto-build-and-use-my-projects.md

 This installs them into the default prefix `/usr/local`, which you can change by supplying a different prefix path to the configure script.
 See `./configure --help` for details.

+## 4. Building from GIT

+I always recommend users to run released software.
+However, sometimes new features are not released yet, or (new) users want to try out the latest upcoming software.

+  1. In 95% of the cases you need `autoconf` and `automake`.
+Sometimes you also need (GNU) `libtool`, sometimes more tools are required, see the README for each project for details.
+  2. Usually I never put generated files under version control.
+This means `configure` et al is not available in GIT.

+To generate `configure`, for projects that use the GNU Configure & Build system, run.

+    ./autogen.sh

+When refreshing your `git clone` with `git pull`, you may have to run the `autogen.sh` script again, but most of the time `make` handles this for you.

+## 5. A note on paths

+With `configure` everything is about `--prefix`.
+Everything is derived from that path, which traditionally defaults to `/usr/local`.
+A few of the default directories are listed here:

+    prefix        = /usr/local           # default, use --prefix=/foo
+	sysconfdir    = $prefix/etc
+	datadir       = $prefix/share
+	docdir        = $datadir/doc/PACKAGE
+	localstatedir = $prefix/var
+	runstatedir   = $localstatedir/run   # only in recent autoconf versions

+All of the above (except `$runstatedir`, depending on autoconf version) are possible to override from the configure script.
+For details, see the usage text with:

+    ./configure --help

+Most, if not all, of my projects use these directories also in the binary/daemon.
+E.g., `$runstatedir` (or equivalent) is used for PID files and `.sock` files.